phkaeser/wlmaker/doc/ROADMAP.md

 **Focus** Themes

 * Themes/Styles
-  * Settle on whether to use 'Themes' or 'Styles'.
+  * [done] Settle on whether to use 'Themes' or 'Styles'.
 Update files & references.
   * Add means to change theme while running.

 * Infrastructure